 The Benefits of Biophilic Design

 A growing body of evidence over the past 35 years shows that contact with nature makes people both healthier and happier.
+Here's a few places that you may have noticed biophilic design in:

 Bringing nature into the office increases creativity and reduces absenteeism.
 Studies have shown that biophilic office design can increase productivity by 8%, with employee well-being increasing by 13%.